 The Great American Splurge

-In a Frank Talk this week, I discussed the surge in small-cap stocks since Donald Trump’s election.
+In a Frank Talk last week, I discussed the surge in small-cap stocks since Donald Trump’s election.
 A bet on smaller domestic stocks, I wrote, is a bet that Trump will deliver on his promise to “make America great again.”

-In a Frank Talk this week, I discussed the surge in small-cap stocks since Donald Trump’s election.
+In a Frank Talk last week, I discussed the surge in small-cap stocks since Donald Trump’s election.
 A bet on smaller domestic stocks, I wrote, is a bet that Trump will deliver on his promise to “make America great again.”
 He plans to lower taxes, streamline regulations and spend big on infrastructure—all of which has led to a rally in the small-cap Russell 2000 Index and the 10-Year Treasury yield.

 The ramifications of government policy change under Trump, especially fiscal policy, have the potential to be huge.
 Since Election Day, we’ve seen the strong U.S. dollar hurt gold, while the Canadian dollar and Chinese renminbi have dropped.